Public library building

-The Calgary Municipal Land Corporation (CMLC) is constructing a new public library adjacent to City Hall in East Village, downtown Calgary, Canada.
+Calgary Municipal Land Corporation (CMLC) built a new public library adjacent to City Hall in East Village, downtown Calgary, Canada.

 The arching glass library was designed by Norwegian architectural firm Snøhetta, in association with DIALOG.
-The team was selected from a shortlist of four in November 2013, and the final design was revealed in September 2014.
-The library construction is expected to be completed in 2018.
+The team was selected from a shortlist of four in November 2013 and the final design was revealed in September 2014.
+The library was opened for public in November 2018.

-The New Central Library will provide approximately 240,000ft² of library space, 66% more than that of the existing public library.
-It will accommodate around 600,000 books, special programmes and spaces for children.
+The New Central Library provides approximately 240,000ft² of library space, 66% more than that of the old public library.
+It accommodates around 600,000 books and provides space to conduct special programmes and spaces for children.

 The Bow office tower, located in the Calgary City of the Alberta province of Canada, officially opened in June 2013.
 The 236m-high, 58-storey structure is the tallest building in Calgary and the third tallest in Canada.